-For an absence to be registered as excused, a parent or guardian must submit a written explanation to the teacher or attendance email (https://nxcuse.notes.org).
-Excuse notes or emails must state the student's name, the date of absence, and the reason for the absence.
-The parent or guardian has three calendar days from the date of absence to submit the excuse through email.
-Absences greater than 3 consecutive days due to illness require a doctor or medical excuse.
+For an absence to be registered as excused, a parent or guardian must submit a written explanation to the teacher or attendance email (https://excuse.notes.or.google-notes.or.

 Bereavement: It is understandable that some students may require more time than others to heal from the loss of a family member or friend.
 If families feel as though more than 3 days are necessary for leave, they must contact their homeroom teacher to address the additional time needed and create a plan for makeup work.